 For the Spicy Cajun Corn Maque Choux Sauce

-- 2 tablespoons Rotel tomatoes with juice
+- ½ cup Rotel tomatoes with juice

-- 1 teaspoon fresh parsley leaves, chopped
+- 1 tablespoon fresh parsley leaves, chopped

 - additional salt, black pepper, and cayenne pepper to taste

 - Season the corn liberally with the salt, black pepper, and cayenne pepper.
 4 cups corn,